ktaylor63/southeast/site/content/news/twra-confirms-first-cases-of-white-nose-syndrome-in-tennessee-bats.md

 updated: 'October 3rd, 2016'
 ---

-NASHVILLE, TN - The Tennessee Wildlife Resources Agency (TWRA) has received confirmation that two bats have tested positive for White Nose Syndrome (WNS), a white fungus that is responsible for the deaths of thousands of bats in the Eastern United States.
+**Nashville, Tennessee** - The Tennessee Wildlife Resources Agency (TWRA) has received confirmation that two bats have tested positive for White Nose Syndrome (WNS), a white fungus that is responsible for the deaths of thousands of bats in the Eastern United States.

 This is the first record of White Nose Syndrome in Tennessee.
 The bats were hibernating in Worley’s cave in Sullivan County.
 Three tri-colored bats were collected by the TWRA and submitted to the National Wildlife Health Center (NWHC) in Madison, Wis. for testing last week.